asengupta/avishek.net/_posts/2021-04-19-quadratic-form-optimisation-pca-motivation-part-one.md

 ---
-title: "Quadratic Optimisation using Principal Component Analysis as Motivation"
+title: "Quadratic Optimisation using Principal Component Analysis as Motivation: Part One"
 author: avishek
 usemathjax: true
 tags: ["Machine Learning", "Quadratic Optimisation", "Linear Algebra", "Principal Components Analysis", "Optimisation", "Theory"]
 ---

 This article presents the intuition behind the **Quadratic Form of a Matrix**, as well as its optimisation counterpart, **Quadratic Optimisation**. **Principal Components Analysis** is presented here, not in its own right, but as an application of these two concepts.
 PCA proper will be presented in another article where we will discuss **eigendecomposition**, **eigenvalues**, and **eigenvectors**.

+A succeeding post will explore the Quadratic Optimisation problem form, and the intuition behind the **Lagrangian** formulation.

 One of the aims of this article is also to introduce PCA in a different context than eigenvectors, to show that there is more than one way to view a particular topic.